cesbo/help/content/astra/streams/address-format/index.en.md

 rtp://[interface@]address[:port][#options]
 ```

-- `interface` - IPv4 address or name of the local interface.
+- `interface` - name of the local interface.
 The routing table is used by default.
 - `address` - IPv4 address of the stream.
 Multicast or unicast.
 - `port` - port number.
 Default: `1234`.